Updated January 5th, 2021

 I’ve been toying with the idea of doing this post for a while now, but have struggled with the sheer volume of protein bars available on the market.
 I mean, how could I possibly narrow down the crowded multi-billion dollar U.S. protein bar market into just a handful of brands, and then go ahead and pick one as a winner?
-(I’m up to THIRTY-TWO brands now, btw!)
+(I’m up to THIRTY-NINE brands now, btw!)
 Anyway, here’s how I gave it a go: the first thing I did was eliminate a few categories…I wasn’t looking for the best granola bar, cereal bar, or meal replacement bar.
 Second, I decided that I really needed to break this down into a two-part series – for this post, I’m just focusing on your run of the mill protein bars.
 Natural/organic/paleo options are covered in the second part of this Quest for the Best series because they don’t always compete in the same market or on the same criteria as the ones below.

 Next, I tried to focus on the most popular brands and widely available options that were targeted at your everyday consumer.
 Maybe a bodybuilder would eat these, but so would a soccer mom looking for an easy, on-the-go, protein-packed snack*.
 Many are widely available at grocery stores or pharmacies, some are easier to find in a sports or nutrition shop.
 Either way, I like to think I am at least somewhat up to speed on what’s happening in the sports nutrition world, and most of these picks are “hot” right now.